-I started in photography at a young age, messing around with my father's Minolta 35mm.
+I got my start in photography at a young age, messing around with my father's Minolta 35mm.
 But I didn't start shooting sports until 1997 when I shot my first DeLaSalle basketball game and I was hooked.
-I've covered over 1000 events in the last 13 years from the Division I hockey tournament, Division III basketball, baseball, soccer and football championships and countless high school events in Minnesota, Wisconsin and Illinois.
+I've covered over 1000 events in since then from the Division I hockey tournament, Division III basketball, baseball, soccer and football championships and countless high school events in Minnesota, Wisconsin and Illinois.

 Ryan Coleman can be found at events for the following conference(s) and school(s): MIAC, IIAC, WIAC, MWC, UMAC and points in between. among others.

 Ryan Coleman is also available on: